Daring Youth: Plot

-As described in a film magazine review, Mr. and Mrs. Allen have battled for the twenty-five years of their married life and Mrs. Allen is determined that her daughter Alita shall not lose romancethrough her marriage.
+As described in a film magazine review, Mr. and Mrs. Allen have battled for the twenty-five years of their married life and Mrs. Allen is determined that her daughter Alita shall not lose romance through her marriage.
 She advocates the theory that wives and husbands should live together only three days each week and should keep their friends.
 Alita marries John J. Campbell under these conditions, but she soon tires of the system as does John, although neither will admit it.
 John finally is unable to stand it any longer and asserts himself by beating up his wife's escort.
 Alita is glad to consent to lead a conventional married life.

 Cast

 Status

 With no prints of Daring Youth found in any film archives, it is a lost film.